Batcastle/Wyverns-Wards_Assets/Library/Contributing to the Library.md

 # Contributing to the Library

-All files in the library are in JSON format, unless they are in the __media__ folder.
+All files in the library are in JSON format, unless they are in the __Assets__ folder.
 In which case, the following file formats are used for the following data:

  - Video: MP4 or WEBM
  - Image: PNG or WEBP